 The Barclays internet bank is part of Barclays Bank Delaware which is a FDIC member (FDIC Certificate # 57203).
 The bank is best known in the U.S. for partnering with companies in offering co-branded credit cards.
 It's part of the U.S. division of Barclays PLC, a British multinational megabank.

 In February, Barclays PLC made news when the U.K. Serious Fraud Office (SFO) filed charges against Barclays.
 According to this BBC article, the SFO charged “Barclays Bank PLC with "unlawful financial assistance" related to billions of pounds raised from Qatar in 2008.”
-Regarding the impact to the company, the article suggested this will have little impact to the bank’s operations.
+According to news reports in late May, these charges have been dropped.
+However, the charges may get reinstated if the SFO makes an application to a High Court Judge.
+Regarding the impact to the company if these charges are not dropped, the BBC article suggested this will have little impact to the bank’s operations.
 “Even if convicted there are banks (UBS, BNP, Credit Suisse) who have been convicted and continued operating.”

 How the 1-Year CD Compares

-When compared to 206 similar length-of-term CDs from banks and credit unions tracked by DepositAccounts.com, 8 banks and no credit unions offer higher rates than Barclays’ 12-month CD rate.
-Note, CDs with minimum deposit requirements of $10k were excluded.
+When compared to 207 similar length-of-term CDs from banks and credit unions tracked by DepositAccounts.com, 10 banks and two credit unions offer higher rates than Barclays’ 12-month CD rate.
+Note, CDs with minimum deposit requirements of $10k and above were excluded.